Home

 Recreational Use of Property

-Part of Green Woodland's charter is to help people connect to nature.
+Part of Green Woodlands Foundation charter is to help people connect to nature.
 Through positive outdoor experiences, people gain an understanding of the importance environmental preservation has on our individual lives and on society.
 This "getting it" is not just reading about nature but experiencing it so that it penetrates much more of our being than just the frontal lobes of our brain.

 Cross Country Skiing and Snowshoeing Trails: